meatball133/crystal/concepts-wip/basics/introduction.md

 ### Types

-Crystal is a compiled language, thereby will every variable or method argument be assigned a type at compile time.
+Crystal is a compiled language, which means that every variable or method argument is assigned a type at compile time.
 The compiler is capable of inferring the type of a variable or method argument.
-Although some cases it is necessary to specify the type.
+Although in some cases it is necessary to specify the type.
 The cases that requires a type to be set will be explained in later concepts.

 ### Methods

 [Methods][methods] are a way to group together a set of instructions that can be reused.
-In crystal are methods often defined in a class, module or struct.
+In Crystal methods are often defined in a class, module or struct.
 But methods can also be defined outside of a class, module or struct.
 Methods are declared using the `def` keyword, followed by the name of the method.
-In crystal should methods be written in snake_case.
+In Crystal methods should be written in snake_case.
 When a method doesn't have any arguments, you can omit the parentheses.
 To declare the end of a method, you must use the `end` keyword.